robinrodricks/FluentFTP/README.md

 ## Tests

 We have an extensive [automated test suite](https://github.com/robinrodricks/FluentFTP/wiki/Automated-Testing) that tests FluentFTP against many servers.
-We use docker to locally manage virtual FTP servers that are used for testing.
+We use docker to orchestrate containerized FTP servers that are used for testing.

 ## Sponsorship